 Either way, pull out your glue gun and get ready to make a few spooky Spider Web Votive Holders!
 They look awesome during the day and even better at night.

-I have a thing for spiders, you can probably tell by looking at my past projects including the very large lawn spiderwebs with giant spider warning signs, embroidery hoop web art and hot glue spiderwebs.
+I have a thing for spiders, you can probably tell by looking at my past projects including the giant lawn spiderwebs, my spiderweb wreath and the hand quilted Spiderweb Wall Hanging with Embroidered Button Spiders.

 Spiderweb Candle Holder Supplies:

-I used Red Heart for the original vases but after a remodel the Dollar Tree has its own brands of yarn and you can pick up a skein for a buck.
+Any white yarn will work for this project I used Red Heart for the original vases but after a remodel the Dollar Tree has its own brands of yarn and you can pick up a skein for $1.25.
+If you don’t already have a yarn stash that’s a great way to get this project going without spending a lot.

 You’ll also need a few fake spiders.
 I’ve had more and more trouble finding them over the years but you can usually find a pack of spider rings, you’ll just need to clip off the ring part and you’ll be good to go!